-Going on an African safari and wondering what to bring?
-I’ve gathered my top safari essentials that I brought or wish I brought when I went on safari in South Africa’s Kruger, Zimbabwe’s Zambezi, and Botswana’s Chobe Nationals Parks.
+Packing for an African safari?
+I’ve gathered my top safari essentials that I brought or (wish I brought) when I went on safari in South Africa’s Kruger, Zimbabwe’s Zambezi, and Botswana’s Chobe Nationals Parks.

-This post may contain affiliate links and I may earn a small commission at no additional cost to you.
-Learn more.
+When you purchase through an affiliate link, I may earn a small commission at no additional cost to you.

 Check Out